CSCfi/csc-user-guide/docs/support/faq/i-cannot-login.md

 like the one below:

 ```
-# Place this in your home directory's .ssh/ssh_config file:
+# Place this in your home directory's ssh\config file:

 Host *
     MACs -umac-128-etm@openssh.com,umac-128@openssh.com